Data Centers in Brasilia

 Network & Connectivity Ecosystem

-- Carrier Density & Carrier Neutrality: The market contains 5 colocation facilities with access to a good selection of national and regional carriers, as of September 2025.
-Carrier-neutral options are available, providing flexibility for network design.
+Carrier Density & Carrier Neutrality The Brasilia market provides access to a significant number of national and regional carriers, with over 5 facilities offering colocation services as of September 2025.
+Carrier-neutral facilities are the standard, ensuring competitive connectivity options for enterprises.

-- Bare Metal: Bare metal server options are available, providing dedicated compute for performance-sensitive applications.
+Bare Metal Bare metal server options are available in Brasilia, often through providers focused on the Latin American market.
+These services are suitable for workloads requiring dedicated, high-performance computing.
 Providers like Latitude.sh offer deployments in the region.

 Power Analysis